You may have a proposal template, but do you have a proposal template strategy?

 And, if you find reps are constantly selling a certain package that needs to be put together from scratch, you might want to set up an additional template for that bundle to help them save time.

 Multiple templates are set up for different stages of the sales cycle or the customer lifecycle.
 For example, you might want to send a brochure from a template and then a proposal with a contract from a template.
 Document creators could use content from the content library in either or all of documents and add in extra details like terms and conditions and signature boxes as needed.

 Good for sales teams that:

 - Use documents at multiple points in the sales process and customer lifecycle.

 - Are in industries like event services where they might use venue or event brochures, sponsorship presentations, and other sales documents before the final proposal or contract is sent.

 Content management considerations

-For this template strategy, an organized content library is the key ingredient for success.
+For this proposal template strategy, an organized content library is the key ingredient for success.
 It will be very easy for the content library to get chaotic with multiple document types and their respective content.

 To keep everything under control, naming conventions will start with the document type then section then content type and, finally, the specific asset.
 For example, using this method a sample event floor plan could be filenamed Brochure_Venue_FloorPlan_EventSetUp1.